 You can assign fields to the Properties section that include data that are the same for all of your features, independently of the indicator data.
 The properties can then be displayed in the map tooltips.

-Below the Properties section you can build the hierarchy of your data.
+Below the Properties section you can add the data to the dashboard.

 The data hierarchy consists of themes, indicators and indicator dates.
-Indicator dates are not mandatory but can be used if you want to display any time series data.
-It is also possible to add associates to your indicators that provide additional data or information.
+Indicator dates are not mandatory but can be used if you want to display time series data.
+It is also possible to add associates to your indicators that provide additional information or play a supporting role.

-- Themes are the highest elements in the hierarchy and are used to group indicators thematically.
+- Themes are the highest elements in the hierarchy and are used to group indicators.
 A new theme can be added by pressing the ‘Add Theme’ button at the bottom of the data manager.
 When hovering over a theme name with the mouse cursor several editing icons appear:

 - : click this icon if you want to rename your theme

 - : click this button to add a sub-theme to your data hierarchy.
 Every theme can have several sub-themes (and sub-sub-themes).
 Every sub-theme must include at least one indicator.